mconnell/jazz_hr/README.md

   # Instanciate a client object using your JazzHR API key
   client = JazzHR::Client.new(api_key: "my-valid-api-key")

-  # Find a specific job by it's ID
+  # Find a specific job by ID
   JazzHR::Job.find(client: client, id: "job_id_abc123")

   # Search all jobs